-Whether you are single, married, engaged, divorced, have six kids or no kids you always a form of love in your life.
+Whether you are single, married, engaged, divorced, or have six kids or no kids you always have a form of love in your life.
 Always.

-Take one guess where that comes from?
-Inside of you.
+Take one guess where that love comes from.

 No matter what your relationship status is you should always love yourself unconditionally.
 That means faults and all.

 It means forgiving yourself, learning from your mistakes and your successes, and being the best version of yourself possible.